open-quantum-safe/liboqs/src/kex_rlwe_msrln16/README.txt

 LatticeCrypto is a post-quantum secure cryptography library based on the Ring-Learning with Errors (R-LWE) problem.
-The version 1.0 of the library implements the instantiation of Peikert's key exchange [1] due to Alkim, Ducas, Pöppelmann and Schwabe [2], and incorporates novel techniques to provide higher performance.
+The version 1.0 of the library implements the instantiation of Peikert's key exchange [1] due to Alkim, Ducas, PÃ¶ppelmann and Schwabe [2], and incorporates novel techniques to provide higher performance.

 The library [3] was developed by Microsoft Research for experimentation purposes.